oracle/terraform-provider-oci/website/docs/r/database_management_managed_databases_reset_database_parameter.html.markdown

 * `parameters` - (Required) A list of database parameter names.
 * `scope` - (Required) The clause used to specify when the parameter change takes effect.

-	Use `MEMORY` to make the change in memory and affect it immediately.
+	Use `MEMORY` to make the change in memory and ensure that it takes effect immediately.
 Use `SPFILE` to make the change in the server parameter file.
 The change takes effect when the database is next shut down and started up again.
 Use `BOTH` to make the change in memory and in the server parameter file.
 The change takes effect immediately and persists after the database is shut down and started up again.

 ** IMPORTANT **